 - You, the injured victim, don’t have anywhere else to turn for compensation

 - You are not an employee or independent contractor for the trucking company/motor carrier

-Also, depending on how much commercial auto insurance coverage the motor carrier carries, the MCS-90 has dollar-value minimums.
-Keep in mind these minimums might be less than the amount of money you could recover from the insurance company under the standard policy (although it is common for the MCS-90’s maximum amount to correspond to the maximum amount of the underlying policy.)
+Also, depending on how much commercial auto insurance coverage the trucking company carries, the MCS 90 has dollar-value minimums.
+These minimums might be less than the amount of money you could recover from the insurance company under the standard policy (although it is common for the MCS 90’s maximum amount to correspond to the maximum amount of the underlying policy.)